xitizzz/xitizzz.github.io/index.md

 title: Home
 ---

-I am currenly working as a Data Scientist at Black Knight Inc. I have completed MS in Computer Science from [Rutgers Univesity](https://www.rutgers.edu).
-While in school, I also worked as a Research Data Scientist with [Dr. Xiang Liu](https://cee.rutgers.edu/fac/xiang-liu) in the Center for Advanced Infrastructure and Transportation.
+I am currently working as a Data Scientist at Black Knight Inc. I have completed MS in Computer Science from [Rutgers Univesity](https://www.rutgers.edu).
+While in school, I worked as a Research Data Scientist with [Dr. Xiang Liu](https://cee.rutgers.edu/fac/xiang-liu) in the Center for Advanced Infrastructure and Transportation.

 I am interested in anything and everything that includes huge amount of data and/or complex coding (best if both).
 I am perticularly interested if machine learning part of data science, as it is often the most exciting part and also the most chellanging.

 <img src="https://xitizzz.github.io/img/ks.jpg" alt="A picture of me" width="400">